 What is meant by being free from sin?Sin has wreaked havoc in ourselves, others, and the world.
 Sin has marred the image of God in mankind and introduced guilt, shame, fear, sorrow, pain, and death into the world (Genesis 2:17; 3:7, 10, 18, 19).
 Sin resulted in our original ancestors being ejected from the garden of Eden (Genesis 3:24).
-Sin has infected our DNA and is transmitted even to our offspring (Psalm 51:5).
+Every human now has a sin nature (Psalm 51:5).
 It is not only we who are adversely affected by sin; we damage others by our sinfulness (Matthew 15:19).
 To be free from sin means to reverse these effects and to guarantee that they do not return.
 This is exactly what God has promised to do and has already begun doing by sending His Son to break the power and penalty of sin (Genesis 3:15; John 8:36).

 For those of us who have repented from sin and received Jesus Christ, freedom from sin has begun.
 We who believe have been set free from the penalty of sin, including the fear of death, condemning guilt, and hell itself (Hebrews 2:14–15; Romans 8:1; John 3:16–18).
 We have also been set free from the dominating reign of sin over our own hearts and conduct (Romans 6:6, 17–18).
 Having received the Spirit of God, we are given new hearts that desire to love and obey God (Romans 8:15; 2 Corinthians 5:17).
 We are no longer bound to sin.
 Paul writes in Romans 6 about being free from sin and a slave to righteousness.
 In Christ, we are free to not sin and to instead live righteously.